502 Spadina Avenue

 Results and Impact

-Scott Mission emphasizes that the homeless people and low-income families to whom it provides food & clothing are in significant need of its services.
-In F2022, it provided 187,899 hot meals to those in need.
+Scott Mission emphasizes that the homeless people and low-income families to whom it provides food & shelter are in significant need of its services.
+In F2023, it provided 24,563 nights of shelter to men in need.
+The charity also reports that it helped secure housing for 19 of its shelter clients.

 While Ci highlights these results, this may not be a complete representation of Scott Mission’s results and impact.